mesosphere/marathon/docs/docs/framework-id.md

 It is very important to consistently use the same framework ID.
 If Marathon changes framework IDs while existing tasks are running, then the old tasks will become effectively orphaned, while a new set of tasks will be launched.
 Because of this, Marathon will refuse to generate a new framework ID if there are any instances specified.
 This means that Marathon may not be able to launch under the following cases:

 * The Zookeeper record containing the Marathon framework ID was removed, is inaccessible, or was corrupted.
-* The framework ID associated with the Marathon instance was marked as "torn down" in Mesos, hence unable to be reused.
+* The framework ID associated with the Marathon instance was marked as "torn down" in Mesos, or the framework failover timeout has been exceeded; as a result Marathon cannot reuse its framework ID.

 ## Recovering from Framework ID issues